knivd/C.impl-extended-C-interpreter-for-microcontrollers/README.md

 # C.impl

-C.impl is a small portable C interpreter integrated with a line text editor.
+C.impl is a small portable C interpreter integrated with a line text editor, originally developed for the ELLO 1A computer.

 The aim of this code is to achieve a close C90 specification functional implementation of an interpreter for the C language with minimum required system resources and without